 There are several ways in which you might want to become acquainted with The Professional School of Psychology.
 You can read a brief account of the History of the School-starting with service to human service providers working in San Francisco, California during the late 1970s.
 You might instead or in addition want to read a summary description of the Educational Models on which the school is founded.
-At a more personal level, you can read one of the statements written about PSP by our President, our Provost, or our Director of Institutional Advancement.
+At a more personal level, you can read one of the statements written about PSP by our President.
 Each account offers a somewhat different perspective on our graduate school.
 Each of us views the school in our own unique manner!